DeimElias/divvy_trip_data_analysis/README.md

 # Preparing control

-first, we will prepare the necesary libraries to make an initial exploration
+First, we will prepare the necesary libraries to make an initial exploration.

 ``` r
 library(tidyverse)